box/box-typescript-sdk-gen/docs/collaborationAllowlistExemptTargets.md

 ### Arguments

 - collaborationWhitelistExemptTargetId `string`
   - The ID of the exemption to the list.
-  - Used as `collaboration_whitelist_exempt_target_id` in path `path` of the API call
+Example: "984923"
 - headers `GetCollaborationWhitelistExemptTargetByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getCollaborationWhitelistExemptTargetById method

 ### Returns

 This function returns a value of type `CollaborationAllowlistExemptTarget`.

-Returns the user&#x27;s exempted from the list of collaboration domains.
+Returns the user's exempted from the list of collaboration domains.

 ## Remove user from list of users exempt from domain restrictions

-Removes a user&#x27;s exemption from the restrictions set out by the allowed list of domains for collaborations.
+Removes a user's exemption from the restrictions set out by the allowed list of domains for collaborations.

 This operation is performed by calling function `deleteCollaborationWhitelistExemptTargetById`.